n3wscott/sources/docs/spec/overview.md

 A ServiceSource is implemented using a Knative Service.
 This lets an operator easily create a Source that is addressable.
 This allows developers and operators to work with 3rd party event sources that communicate via webhooks with ease.

-## DeploymentSource

-A DeploymentSource creates a Deployment that can send events.
-This is a common and simple use case for just about any kind of no-frills long-lived source.